plambert/sparse_range.cr/README.md

-# sparse_range
+# SparseRange

-TODO: Write a description here
+Manage a set of ranges of Int32 or Float64.

 ## Installation